 Mucha said that the faculty see the chair as an administrator and the administration view chairs as more aligned with the faculty.
 For that reason, the Institute’s CLP program is crucial to sharing experiences and creating community among the chairs.
 Bringing in some more senior chairs to the program is part of that effort.

 “Who else on campus is dealing with that?
 It is potentially a very lonely position.
 For most it’s their first academic leadership role.”

-Mucha will facilitate the program alongside Rob Kramer, who continue to serve as Senior Leadership Consultant for the Institute.
+Mucha will facilitate the program alongside Rob Kramer, who continues to serve as Senior Leadership Consultant for the Institute.
 Kramer also facilitates the Academic Leadership Program with ALP Director Suzanne Gulledge.